-Is that blue sky I see in Canada?
+Cycling in blue sky in Canada?

 I woke up in the morning to clear blue skies – hurrah!
 I put the tent in the sun to dry whilst I had breakfast and then packed up and got underway for my normal time of 10.00 am.

 Flat tyre issues

 I'll suppose I'll have to at the point that it becomes a real nuisance, but for the time being I have a bet with myself that I can nurse it into Whitehorse.

-Heading to Lake Creek
+Cycling to Lake Creek Campground Canada

 Today's destination was another state run campground at Lake Creek, with a stop off at White River RV Park to pick up some supplies.
 2 kms from the RV park, I came across a sign which said closed for the season.
 Bugger.
+No supplies for me!

-I was desperately low on supplies, and so the next few km's I was absorbed with how I was going to make my food last.
+I was desperately low on food, and so the next few km's I was absorbed with how I was going to make my food last.
 Suddenly, from nowhere, a service station not marked on any of my maps appeared.

 Tragically over budget once more.
 The day's cycling was pretty easy, and at last I could see the countryside I was cycling through, which was great.
-I reached Lake Creek mid afternoon, and opted for the not paying at all options – which worked just fine.
+I reached Lake Creek mid afternoon, and opted for the not paying at all option – which worked just fine.